Chapter 3. User tasks

 Create a new project in the OpenShift Dedicated web console for this procedure.
 This example uses a project called

-.
-Navigate to the Operators
+my-etcd.
+Navigate to the Ecosystem

 Installed Operators page.
-The Operators that have been installed to the cluster by the dedicated-admin and are available for use are shown here as a list of cluster service versions (CSVs).
-CSVs are used to launch and manage the software provided by the Operator.
-TipYou can get this list from the CLI using:
+The Operators installed on the cluster by the dedicated-admin and available for use are shown here as a list of cluster service versions (CSVs).
+Each CSV launches and manages the software provided by the Operator.

-On the Installed Operators page, click the etcd Operator to view more details and available actions.
+$ oc get csvOn the Installed Operators page, click the etcd Operator to view more details and available actions.

-As shown under Provided APIs, this Operator makes available three new resource types, including one for an etcd Cluster (the
+As shown under Provided APIs, this Operator makes available three new resource types, including one for an etcd Cluster, the

-resource).
-These objects work similar to the built-in native Kubernetes ones, such asDeployment
+EtcdClusterresource.These objects work similarly to the built-in native Kubernetes ones, such as

-, but contain logic specific to managing etcd.Create a new etcd cluster:
+DeploymentorReplicaSet, but contain logic specific to managing etcd.Create a new etcd cluster:

 - In the etcd Cluster API box, click Create instance.